 Abba star says avatars are ‘the future’ as Voyage welcomes millionth customer

-Competition winner Josie Felix was treated to a surprise meet and greet with Ulvaeus on Monday as the show – which sees digital versions of Abba’s members performing with a 10-piece live band – hit the million mark in just 11 months.
+Competition winner Josie Felix, 20, was treated to a surprise meet and greet with Ulvaeus on Monday (17 April) as the show – which sees digital versions of Abba’s members performing with a 10-piece live band – hit the million mark in just 11 months.

 “It’s been a long project, I was nervous up until the first preview with an audience.
 But then when I saw it with an audience I knew it was working.”